treeverse/lakeFS/docs/enterprise/getstarted/install.md

 <div markdown="1" id="postgres-via-secret-kind">

-#### Postgres via kind: Secret
+This example uses Postgres as KV Database.
 The chart will create a `kind: Secret` holding the database connection string, and the lakeFS and Fluffy will use it.

 ```yaml
 useDevPostgres: false